leje-space/MrMushroomExtraContent/README.md

 # Mister Mushroom Extra Content

-This mod for **Hollow Knight: Silksong** enhances your encounters with Mister Mushroom, adding three extra interactions during Acts 1 and 2:
+This mod for **Hollow Knight: Silksong** enhances your encounters with Mister Mushroom by adding three extra interactions in Acts 1 and 2:

-- **First Encounter**: Before the Moss Mother boss fight
+- **First encounter**: before the Moss Mother boss fight
-- **Second Encounter**: After obtaining the Silkspear ability, before the Bell Beast boss fight
+- **Second encounter**: after obtaining the Silkspear ability, before the Bell Beast boss fight
-- **Third Encounter**: After defeating the Bell Beast, at the entrance to the Hunter's March (before the Skarrgard fight)
+- **Third encounter**: after defeating the Bell Beast, at the entrance to the Hunter's March (before the Skarrgard fight)

 ***To Be Continued***